 The Lord’s Supper: Methodists believe Christ is present in the bread and the cup, but they don’t believe that the elements literally become the body and blood of Christ. | The Lord’s Supper: Also called “the Eucharist,” it is a memorial in which the elements of the bread and cup become the body and blood of Christ (i.e. “transubstantiation”). |

 Respect generally characterizes the relationship between Methodists and Catholics.
-However, the leaders in each tradition as well as many of their devoted members take their doctrine and practice seriously.
+However, the leaders in each tradition and many of their devoted members take their doctrine and practice seriously.

 - Practicing Methodists are devoted to the teachings of John Wesley, his passion for evangelism and discipleship, and serving the poor and marginalized in society.
 (Also see Do Methodists Pray the Rosary?)

-- Practicing Catholics are devoted to the Eucharist and will strongly defend it, in contrast to Methodist beliefs about the Lord’s Supper.
+- Practicing Catholics are devoted to the Eucharist and will vigorously defend it, in contrast to Methodist beliefs about the Lord’s Supper.

-A Catholic may interact with a Methodist in a similar manner (again, with perhaps a few exceptions).
+A Catholic may similarly interact with a Methodist (again, with perhaps a few exceptions).
 (Also see Do Methodists Celebrate Lent?)

 Do Catholics believe Methodists are Christians?
 Some Catholics believe the differences they have with Methodists render Methodists unbelievers.

-Other Catholics believe that many Methodists are Christians, but they are living out their faith apart from the true church.
+Other Catholics believe that many Methodists are Christians but live out their faith apart from the true church.

 Do Methodists believe Catholics are Christians?
 Some Methodists believe the differences they have with Catholicism render Catholic unbelievers.

-Other Methodists believe that many Catholics are Christians, but their faith is permeated with unbiblical traditions.
-(Also see Do Methodists Believe in Purgatory?)
+Other Methodists believe that many Catholics areĀ Christians, but their faith contains unbiblical traditions.

 References: